![]() |

 Guinea Cup in England in 1851.
 The fastest boat on the water, America won the contest by such a huge margin, that race organizers renamed the

-event the "America's Cup" in her honor.
-Tour this magnificent and historic vessel, or hire it here for a cruise to As a live music venue, the Schooner Wharf Bar is without peer.
+peer.
 With special guest musicians such as E Street Band Saxophonist Clarence Clemmons, jazz great Othello and legendary bluesmen Big Jack Johnson and Johnny Johnson stopping in to play, you never know who you're going to hear.

 So, pull up a barstool, order an ice-cold beer and strike up a